Nomination Process

 2. Complete Northeastern’s application and submit it online by the university deadline.
 The essay you write for your Northeastern application will be the same one considered for your Torch candidacy.

-3. Complete the FAFSA and CSS Profile and submit these forms to Northeastern University by January 1.*
+3. Complete the FAFSA and CSS Profile and submit these forms to Northeastern University by January 15.
+Visit your Application Status Check to learn if you have any outstanding documents.

 We’re here to help at any point in the application process.
 If you are a nominator with questions, please contact Jennifer Schoen, Director of Opportunity Scholarship and Outreach Programs, at 617.373.7705 or torch@northeastern.edu.